belazr/EasyWinHax/README.md

 The library provides a collection of structures and function types used by the windows operating system that are not or just partially declared in the "Windows.h" header.
 See the "undocWinTypes.h" header.

 ## TODO
-- Add code launching via QueueUserApc
+- Better error handling for launch functions

 ## References
 - https://guidedhacking.com/